 Fair use: the Canadian fair dealing

-Canada’s “fair dealing” provision is more limited in its categories of exceptions to copyright infringement than “fair use” in the U.S. While the U.S. “fair use” defence includes criticism, comment, news reporting, teaching (including multiple copies in the classroom), and research, “fair dealing” in Canada is limited to the sole purposes of research, private study, criticism, and news reporting.
-It is also mandatory in Canada to attribute the source of the material for criticism, review, and news reporting but not, however, for research or private study.
+Canada’s “fair dealing” provision is expressed as a limited in its categories of exceptions to copyright infringement, rather than the more open-end concept of U.S. “fair use.”
+In Canada, “fair dealing” is limited to the sole purposes of research, private study, criticism, news reporting, education, parody and satire.
+It is also mandatory in Canada to attribute the source of the material for criticism, review, and news reporting but not for the remaining protected purposes.

 For further information visit Gowlings’ Copyright Law Web page.